true-north-sports-entertainment/manitobamoose_site/README.md

-# Burton Cummings Theatre (WordPress 6.x)
+# Manitoba Moose (WordPress 6.x)

 **Site Environment**

-Hosting for the Burton Cummings Theatre website is provided by Amazon Elastic Beanstalk, CloudFront and RDS, and is set up to automatically scale to meet system demand.
+Hosting for the Manitoba Moose website is provided by Amazon Elastic Beanstalk, CloudFront and RDS, and is set up to automatically scale to meet system demand.

 Basic site environment: